ARMmbed/Connector-mDS-REST-API/docs/cloud_watson.md

 1. In the left sidebar, select **Security Credentials** >> **Get My Security Credentials**.
 1. Copy all contents of `security.h`.

-	**Note:** Make note of the `MBED_ENDPOINT_NAME` and `MBED_DOMAIN` values - you will use them to configure the Watson IoT ARM mbed Cloud Connect Bridge.
+	**Note:** Make note of the `MBED_ENDPOINT_NAME` and `MBED_DOMAIN` values - you will use them to configure the Watson IoT ARM mbed Device Connector Bridge.
 1. Go back to your online IDE session.
-1. In the sample project, replace `security.h` with the the new `security.h` that you copied from the Connect dashboard.
+1. In the sample project, replace `security.h` with the the new `security.h` that you copied from the Connect dashboard, and save.
-1. Save.
 1. Select the project name and click **Compile**.
 The endpoint code compiles for the K64F.
 1. The online IDE downloads a `bin` file into your Downloads directory.
 Drag and drop this file to your `MBED` flash drive.